geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/docker-swarm-mode.md

+---
+title: Enable Docker Swarm mode
+description: For truly highly-available services with Docker containers, Docker Swarm is the simplest way to achieve redundancy, such that a single docker host could be turned off, and none of our services will be interrupted.
+---

 # Docker Swarm Mode

 For truly highly-available services with Docker containers, we need an orchestration system.
 Docker Swarm (*as defined at 1.13*) is the simplest way to achieve redundancy, such that a single docker host could be turned off, and none of our services will be interrupted.